 What is FDIC insurance?

-The Federal Deposit Insurance Corporation — ah, there it is — was founded in 1933 as an independent agency of the U.S. government.
+The Federal Deposit Insurance Corporation (FDIC for short) was founded in 1933 as an independent agency of the U.S. government.
 It protects the cash being held in bank accounts up to $250,000 per depositor, per FDIC-insured bank, per account category.
 So if your bank were to suddenly lose all your money, the FDIC would pay you as soon as possible, via either a new account at another insured bank or a check in the amount of your insured balance.
-FDIC insurance is basically exactly what you would expect insurance for your bank account to be.

 If you have accounts at multiple FDIC-insured banks, you’re covered for up to $250,000 at each bank.
 If you and your partner have a joint account at one bank, you’re covered up to $500,000 for that account, plus $250,000 per individual account.
-There are, however, some exceptions: the Wealthfront Cash Account, for example, offers up to $1 million in FDIC insurance per depositor.
-(In a minute, we’ll go deeper into how we manage to score that for our clients.)
+There are, however, some exceptions: the Wealthfront Cash Account, for example, offers up to $1 million in FDIC insurance per depositor (more on that below).

 What is SIPC insurance?

-Translation: If you choose to invest $50,000 in your grad school roommate’s startup and lose all your money, SIPC insurance won’t bail you out.
-(If only, right?)
+However, this protection only applies to SIPC-insured brokerages that are in financial trouble.
+It does not protect against decreases in the value of your investments due to market fluctuations or bad investment advice.
 But if your investment firm goes belly-up and doesn’t move your assets to another protected firm, SIPC will have your back up to the insured limits.

 Does Wealthfront have FDIC or SIPC insurance?